-This also shows the true strenght of paid surveys – you will actually have your opinion heard and your answers matter, which is something people sometimes forget when they take surveys.
+This also shows the true strength of paid surveys – you will actually have your opinion heard, and your answers matter, which is something people sometimes forget when they take surveys.

-The earnings are definitely nice but it is also great to be heard – and paid surveys combines both.
-On YouGov it is just more clear what your answers will be just for compared to many other sites and this is something I think is great.
+The earnings are definitely nice, but it is also great to be heard – and paid surveys combine both.
+On YouGov, it is just more clear what your answers will be just for compared to many other sites, and this is something I think is great.

 Option 3 – Invite your friends:

 In some countries, YouGov offers you to earn extra rewards by inviting friends to join the platform as well.

 Once you are logged in, you will see a link you can share with your friends if this option is available in your country.

 You will, however, not get an extra reward just by inviting friends.
 If a friend joins through your invitation link, you will get paid a reward once the person has taken a certain number of surveys.